 In 2016, the Centre engaged Ipsos to conduct a national public opinion research survey related to psychological health and safety in the workplace.
 This is the third such survey Ipsos has conducted on behalf of the Centre, following earlier waves in 2009 and 2012.

 The Centre commissioned three national surveys on psychological health and safety in the workplace, and four on depression in the workplace.
 They are among the largest surveys of their kind in Canada.

 These surveys provide data to help the Centre and likeminded organizations define and respond to workplace mental health needs, including identifying and addressing psychological health and safety in the workplace, responding to depression in the workplace, and assessing emotional intelligence.

 2012 Survey Overview

-In 2012, the Centre engaged Ipsos Reid for two follow-up surveys to provide an update on the 2007 and 2009 surveys, as well as to conduct a third survey on emotional intelligence of managers and supervisors in the workplace.
-This brochure covers highlights from the 2012 survey on Depression in the Workplace, Psychological Health and Safety in the Workplace, and Emotional Intelligence.
+The Centre engaged Ipsos for two follow-up surveys to provide an update on the 2007 and 2009 surveys, as well as to conduct a third survey on emotional intelligence of managers and supervisors in the workplace.
+This brochure covers highlights from the 2012 survey on Depression in the Workplace, Psychological Health and Safety in the Workplace and Emotional Intelligence.

 2009 Survey Overview

-In 2009, the Centre engaged Ipsos Reid once more for a survey of Psychological Health and Safety in the Workplace, as well as a follow-up to the Depression in the Workplace survey.
+The Centre engaged Ipsos once more for a survey of Psychological Health and Safety in the Workplace, as well as a follow-up to the Depression in the Workplace survey.

 2007 and 2009 Surveys Overview